4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 The following apply to Character Actions where the target of the Action is another Character who is contesting the Action; if the Action isn’t contested, the Difficulty Rating MUST be 0.

-- There MUST be a protagonist (the Character performing the Action) and an antagonist (the Character impacted by the Action); the protagonist Player is the one rolling Dice Pool.
+- There MUST be a Protagonist and an Antagonist; the Protagonist Player Rolls the Dice Pool.
-- If the antagonist is subdued, the Difficulty Rating MUST be 0.
+- If the Antagonist is subdued, the Difficulty Rating MUST be 0.
-    - The initial Difficulty Rating, unless subdued, SHOULD BE at least the number of Proficiency Ranks the antagonist has in the same proficiency used by the protagonist; including parent proficiencies.
+    - The initial Difficulty Rating, unless subdued, SHOULD BE at least the number of Proficiency Ranks the Antagonist has in the same Action Types and Tools used by the Protagonist; including parent proficiencies.
 - For physically aggressive Actions:
-	- Difficulty Rating MUST represent difficulty to hit the antagonist; this includes grappling, holding, or restraining the antagonist.
+	- Difficulty Rating MUST represent difficulty to hit the Antagonist; this includes grappling, holding, or restraining the Antagonist.
 	- Difficulty Rating SHOULD be calculated using the Antagonist Difficulty Rating below.
 	- Damage SHOULD be calculated using the Protagonist Potential Energy below.
 	- Grappling, holding, or restraining MUST NOT cause damage to the Antagonist.
-			- If the Antagonist is restrained in some way, attempting to escape MUST result in the Antagonist becoming the Protagonist; SHOULD happen on the Antagonist’s turn, if applicable.
+			- If the Antagonist is restrained in some way, attempting to escape MUST result in the Antagonist becoming the Protagonist; SHOULD happen on the Antagonist’s turn, if using turn-based gameplay.
 - The initial Difficulty Rating MAY be reduced by 1, if performing an Action using a specialty and having mastered the parent proficiency (three ranks).

 #### Antagonist Difficulty Rating